esimov/caire/README.md

 Also the library supports the `-square` option.
 When this option is used the image will be resized to a squre, based on the shortest edge.

 Using the `-scale` option this will scale the image proportionally.
 First the image is scaled down preserving the image aspect ratio, then the seam carving algorithm is applied only to the remaining points.
-Ex. : given an image of dimensions 2048x1536 if we want to resize to the 1024x500, the tool first rescale the image to 1024x768, then will remove only the remaining 268px.
+Ex. : given an image of dimensions 2048x1536 if we want to resize to the 1024x500, the tool first rescale the image to 1024x768, then will remove only the remaining 268px. **Using this option will drastically reduce the processing time.**

 The CLI command can process all the images from a specific directory too.